Moment in Peking: Reception and influence

 Time magazine wrote that Moment in Peking is "modeled exactly on traditional Chinese novels," which are among the world's longest, oldest, and most thickly populated with characters.
 The novel, "far superior to Author Lin's whimsical The Importance of Living, may well become the classic background novel of modern China."
 The magazine named it as one of nine novels that were "Books of the Year" in 1939.
 Others included Finnegans Wake by James Joyce and The Grapes of Wrath by John Steinbeck.

 The New York Times reviewer wrote that "Mr. Lin has filled some 800 pages with a picturesque and leisurely account of how contemporary China grew and learned to live and adjusted itself to the fact, as he says in a preface, that 'men strive but the gods rule.'"
 The old has given way to the new, the review goes on, but Lin does not try to say which is right or wrong.
 "By Western standards it is a somewhat formless record, not always easy to follow," but "by any standards it has strength, tolerance, humor, color, and dignity."
-The reader should see why, he concludes, Pearl Buck has called in "the great novel of modern China."
+The reader should see why, he concludes, Pearl Buck has called it "the great novel of modern China."

 The scholar Zuzana Dudasova, writing in 2019, called Moment In Peking a "great novel", and went on to compare how Lin used the Daoist, Confucian, and popular elements with Pearl Buck's use of them in The Good Earth.
 In each, the author uses a distinctively Chinese worldview to give depth and metaphorical meanings to the story.